Data and Analysis

-Other sources of information with diversity-related information include:
+Other APIR resources that present diversity-related information include:

-- Trends in undergraduate admission of new freshman and new transfers by race/ethnicity, first generation status, gender, and residency.
+- Trends in undergraduate admission of new freshmen and new transfers by race/ethnicity, first-generation status, gender, and residency.

 - Pipeline of 2018 Wisconsin high school graduates to UW-Madison